busstoptaktik/geodesy/comments/000-comment.md

 3. Hence, provide easy access to a number of basic geodetic operations, not limited to coordinate operations.
 4. Support experiments with data flow and alternative abstractions.
 Mostly as a tool for aims (1, 2, and 3)

+#### Why Rust Geodesy?

-All four aims are guided by a wish to amend explicitly identified shortcomings in the existing geodetic system landscape.
+The motivation for these aims, i.e. the **why** of the project, is the **wish to amend explicitly identified shortcommings** in the existing landscape of geodetic software and standards.

+#### How will it emerge?

+The development work driven by this motivation is supported by a few basic design principles, the **how** of the project:

+- An architectural scaffolding of four dimensional data flow paths, enabling the constrution of complex operations from simpler elements
+- A design philosophy of keeping things flexible by not overspecifying
+- A geodetic focus on transformations, i.e. relations *between* systems, rather than definition *of* systems

+or in fewer words: *don't overdo it*.

 ### Getting beefy

-Talking architecture and design philosophy out of thin air is at best counterproductive, so let's start with a brief example, demonstrating the RG idiom for converting geographical coordinates to UTM zone 32 coordinates.
+But talking architecture and design philosophy out of thin air is at best counterproductive, so let's start with a brief example, demonstrating the RG idiom for converting geographical coordinates to UTM zone 32 coordinates.

 ```rust
 fn main() {